1. Where exactly is the Library?

 • School Resources base by base: Religion & Social Sciences, Cross-curricular, History, and Arts

-If you need any help with School Resources, you can e-mail Collette Blair who is the Librarian for School Resources, or ask at the desk.
+If you need any help with School Resources, you can e-mail Mike Jones who is the Librarian for School Resources, or ask at the desk.

 Visit our Feedback Page.
 We always welcome feedback and suggestions for the Library!

-You can always leave us a comment in our anonymous Online Feedback Box, there is also a suggestions box on the Library desk, or leave us a feedback post-it note in the main entrance of the Library.
+You can always leave us a comment in our anonymous Online Feedback Box, there is also a suggestions box on the Library desk, or leave us a feedback post-it note on our board in the main entrance of the Library.

 We have a laptop loan cabinet on the top floor of the Library, and there are other laptop cabinets available across campus.
 Read the ITS Laptop Loan Guide to find out where and how to borrow a laptop.
 Any further questions about laptop loans please speak to IT Helpdesk on the top floor of the Library.